Portland Cockroach Control

 - Electric clocks

 - Inside or around cabinets, closets, and pantries

 - Toasters, coffee makers, and other small appliances

-- Place food waste in cockroach-proof containers such as glass jars with air-tight lids if garbage disposable is unavailable.
+- Place food waste in cockroach-proof containers such as glass jars with air-tight lids if a garbage disposable is unavailable.

 - Clean all surfaces before and after food preparation including counters, tables, and floors.

 - Immediately clean all eating areas and silverware after each use.
 This includes dishes, bowls, utensils, and glasses.
-Leave items soaking in soapy water if impossible to clean immediately.
+Leave items soaking in soapy water if impossible to clean them immediately.

 - Clean grease as much as possible from pots, pans, oven hoods, and walls where frying pans have been used.
 Cockroaches like to feed on grease film.

 - Clean all spills on carpets, furniture, or clothing.
 Spilled food leaves a residue that attracts cockroaches.

 - Place clothing in sealed plastic bags or tight-fitting hampers without ventilation holes.